gnachman/iTerm2/api/library/python/iterm2/docs/menu_ids.rst

 iTerm2 > Install Shell Integration                                                      `Install Shell Integration`
 iTerm2 > Quit iTerm2                                                                    `Quit iTerm2`
 Shell > New Window                                                                      `New Window`
+Shell > New Window with Current Profile                                                 `New Window with Current Profile`
 Shell > New Tab                                                                         `New Tab`
 Shell > New Tab with Current Profile                                                    `New Tab with Current Profile`
 Shell > Duplicate Tab                                                                   `Duplicate Tab`